Peer Review Process

 • Requires major revision

-• Not suitable for further processing.
+• The manuscript is not suitable for further processing.
 In this case, the reviewer provides specific reasons why the manuscript should not be further processed.

 It should be noted that, though a reviewer may give a positive report on a particular manuscript, if another reviewer raises concerns that may fundamentally undermine the study and results, the manuscript may be rejected.

-Upon receipt of the reviewers’ comments, the editorial office reviews the comment.
-If the two reviewers’ comment have significantly different or contradictory opinions about the same manuscripts, the manuscript is re-sent to a third reviewer.
-All reviewers’ comments (including the third reviewer's comment where necessary) are thereafter sent to the author(s).
+Upon receiving the reviewers’ comments, the editorial office reviews them.
+The editorial office re-sends the manuscript to a third reviewer if the two reviewers' opinions about the same manuscripts significantly differ or conflict.
+We then send all reviewers' comments, including the third reviewer's if necessary, to the author(s).
 The reviewers’ identities are concealed from the author(s).
 The total time taken to complete the second stage of the manuscript review is dependent on the availability of the reviewers.
 However, it is usually completed between one and four weeks.

-Using the reviewers’ comments, author(s) make corrections to the manuscript and submit a revised manuscript.
+Using the reviewers’ comments, the author(s) correct the manuscript and submit a revised manuscript.
 Upon receipt of the revised submission, the manuscript undergoes the third and final stage of the review process.
-The original manuscript, the revised manuscript and all the reviewers’ comments are sent to the editor of the journal.
-The editor reviews the manuscript and makes one the following decisions:
+The journal's editor receives the original manuscript, the revised manuscript, and all the reviewers' comments.
+The editor reviews the manuscript and makes one of the following decisions:

 • Requires major corrections

-Manuscripts that are accepted as they are are scheduled for publication.
-Manuscripts that require corrections (either minor or major) are sent to the author(s) to affect the corrections suggested by the editor.
+We schedule the publication of manuscripts accepted as they are.
+The editor sends manuscripts requiring minor or major corrections to the author(s) for implementation.
 After effecting the corrections, the editor reviews the manuscripts again before they are accepted for publication.
-In some cases, the editor may require authors to make corrections a second time.
-In other cases, the editor may request for the revised manuscripts, with or without the additional corrections, be sent to a specific reviewer who had previously reviewed the manuscript before the manuscript can be accepted for publication.
+The editor may occasionally ask authors to revise their work twice.
+In other cases, the editor may request that the revised manuscripts, with or without additional corrections, be sent to a specific reviewer who had previously reviewed the manuscript before it can be accepted for publication.